 4 tsp lemon juice or vinegar (optional)

-Christmas Tree Food Recipe #2
+Christmas Tree Food Recipe With 7-UP

 1 gallon of water